IoTS-P/hoedur/README.md

 ```

 Chinese mirror:

-because **https://download.qemu.org** resolve failed in our server,
+Because **https://download.qemu.org** resolve failed in our server, so change the current lines in `qemu-sys/build.rs`

 change the `/path/to/qemu-..` to where you put your qemu archive
 ```rust
 // download QEMU